GEOG 1102 - Physical Geography and human environmental impacts

 - Assessment must maintain academic standards.

-Assessment Task Weighting Online quizzes 60% Field work report (or alternative) 40%
+Assessment Task Weighting Quizzes in class or online 60% Field work report (or alternative) 40%

 No information currently available.

 Grades for your performance in this course will be awarded in accordance with the following scheme: